 “It is better to be alone, than to be in bad company.” – George Washington

-Although this quote is attributed to George Washington, it is actually one of 110 Rules of Civility & Decent Behavior in Company and Conversation that George Washington copied by hand at the age of sixteen.
+Although this quote is attributed to George Washington, it is actually one of 110 Rules of Civility & Decent Behavior in Company and Conversation that George Washington copied by hand at the age of fourteen.
 (This link will take you to an article with all 110 rules listed.)
 Although many people attribute the 110 rules to Washington, because the rules were found written by his hand, Scholars today believe that the rules were likely copied by Washington as a penmanship exercise.

 The actual quote is #56 of 110 rules and reads…